Christmastime is here. For some of you, that sentence evokes nostalgia and joy. Others of you, not so much.

 Yet one thing many of us share in common this time of year is hearing the classic readings from the Gospels (if not in church then from Linus).
 And all the while, we can become so familiar with the incarnation that we end up domesticating it.

 Christmas is familiar, but it isn’t tame.
-As Tim Keller puts it in his new book, Hidden Christmas: The Surprising Truth Behind the Birth of Christ (Viking), “Christmas is both more wondrous and more threatening than we imagine.”
+As Tim Keller puts it in his book Hidden Christmas: The Surprising Truth Behind the Birth of Christ (Viking), “Christmas is both more wondrous and more threatening than we imagine.”
 Working from the writings of Matthew, Luke, and John, he illumines the modern import of the ancient story.

-I asked Keller, pastor of Redeemer Presbyterian Church in Manhattan and vice president of TGC, why neither the god of moralism nor the god of relativism would’ve bothered with Christmas, how unbelievers try to “name” Jesus, and more.
+I asked Keller, former pastor of Redeemer Presbyterian Church in Manhattan and vice president of TGC, why neither the god of moralism nor the god of relativism would’ve bothered with Christmas, how unbelievers try to “name” Jesus, and more.
 (And yes, this brief book would make an excellent Christmas present.)

 In the book I say that about the theme of “light in the darkness” that’s so prominent not only in the biblical understanding of Christ’s birth (Isa.
 9:2; Matt.
 4:16) but also in most contemporary celebrations of Christmas.
 The Bible doesn’t say “from the world a light has dawned” but “upon the world a light has dawned.”
 The point is that the world is a dark place that needs salvation to come from outside of it.
 This means the end of cheery statements like, “If we all pull together, we can make the world a better place.”
 No, we can’t.
 We don’t have what it takes.